jrnewell/gulp-seed-template/README.md

 # Gulp Starter Template

 Starter project using the gulp build system to make single page apps for angular.js (or can be modified for any other front-end library).
-Also includes the following
+Also includes local copies of the following
 - Jquery
 - Modernizr
 - Bootstrap